GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/index.md

 }
 ```

-The updated code adds an `onclick` event on the button, which triggers a [programmatically injected
+The updated code adds an `click` event listener to the button, which triggers a [programmatically
-content script][24].
-This turns the background color of the page the same color as the button.
-Using
+injected content script][24].
+This turns the background color of the page the same color as the
-programmatic injection allows for user-invoked content scripts, instead of auto inserting unwanted
+button.
+Using programmatic injection allows for user-invoked content scripts, instead of auto
-code into web pages.
+inserting unwanted code into web pages.

 The manifest will need the [`activeTab`][25] permission to allow the extension temporary access to
 the current page, and the [`scripting`][26] permission to use the Scripting API's